BU-NU-CLOUD-F19/Cloud_Based_E-Commerce_Platform/kubernetes-cluster/Readme.md

 ````
 gcloud container clusters create <project-name>    --num-nodes 1    --enable-basic-auth    --issue-client-certificate    --zone us-east1
 ````
-###Build and push and push any microservice image on GCP
+###How to build and push any microservice image on GCP

 cd into the respective microservice directory and submit the image to google container registry.

-If its your first time make sure you have kubectl installed on your system.
+Make sure you have kubectl installed on your system.
 Also, While submitting a new image on GCP make sure you have to enable the google container image registry API.

 Now simply replace the image name in deployment yaml and run the following commands.
 ```